Mike Millers Biography

 Michaels time that he spent with George Galfo's Mystics of Hushabye fame was very rewarding.
 Hushabye Again which he wrote can be heard on Collectables Records.
 Michaels tunes Christine, Harmony Street (which can be heard in several movies).
 Hushabye Again, and his latest Ordinary Love affair can be heard on many CD's.

 Ordinary Love Affair is the closing song on his Michael and The Dreams CD in which Michael plays the music, sings all the back up harmony and leads.
 It is a project which he is very proud of.
+Michael.
+Mike's Harmony Street tune has appeared on many compilation CD's and can be heard on Mickey B's closing tune on his Vol 2 CD as the closing song.

 written and sung by Mike Miller and George Galfo's Mystics